Public Safety Officer I/II

 Employee Benefits for the Public Safety Officer

-- Health Insurance; Cafeteria Plan covering Employee and Dependents (cost is fully paid for by the county for medical, vision and dental)
+- Health Insurance; Cafeteria Plan covering Employee and Dependents for medical, vision and dental available.

 - PERS Retirement